-- Interact with others in ways that contribute to effective working relationships by taking responsibility for one's own actions/decisions - Maintain accountability while working collaboratively with others - Show sufficient energy, focus, and commitment to classmates, the professor, and particularly the practical demonstrations - Consistently describe and demonstrate professional behaviour including issues related to: confidentiality; dual relationships; boundaries; respect - Seek and utilize support and feedback from professor and peers as related to one's own performance and adjust skills accordingly - Employ effective self-care techniques that enhance interpersonal relationships with others - Demonstrate ability to anticipate and solve problems
+- Interact with others in ways that contribute to effective working relationships by taking responsibility for one's own actions/decisions - Maintain accountability while working collaboratively with others - Show sufficient energy, focus, and commitment to classmates, the professor, and particularly the practical demonstrations - Consistently describe and demonstrate professional behaviour including issues related to: confidentiality; dual relationships; boundaries; respect - Seek and utilize support and feedback from professor and peers as related to one's own performance and adjust skills accordingly - Employ effective self care techniques that enhance interpersonal relationships with others - Use a variety of critical thinking skills to anticipate and solve problems - 5.
+Communicate effectively in a variety of media.

-5. Communicate effectively in a variety of media.
+produce work in written and electronic format (DVD) that is clear and understandable with minimal errors, in order to stress the importance of accurate and precise communication as a fundamental counselling competency

-- produce work in written and electronic format (DVD) that is clear and understandable - demonstrate interpersonal communication / helping skills at beginning level - Communicate clearly, concisely. - Maintain personal and professional congruency with respect to use of social media, emails and other technological devices
+- Communicate clearly, concisely and correctly in the written and spoken form required - Maintain personal and professional congruency with respect to use of social media, emails and other technological devices